 Long-form podcast interviews are something that many bigger media companies have been busy doing.
 Especially since the new Amazon Echo became available.
 Listening to the show is great, but what about listening to a smart speaker?
 Well, that’s another option.
 Not only that, but KCUR found out that some listeners have been finding that they listen for longer when they use their smart speakers!
 Unlike traditional radios, alexa radio skills are more like the “engaging, compelling, human-to-human answer” that an actual person would give.
 It is a huge difference from a machine playing back something recorded for millions of people to hear at the same time.

-Where can you find information about creating an Alexa radio skill?
+Where can you find information about creating an Alexa radio skill or podcast skill?

-You can create your Alexa radio skill in less than 5 minutes nowadays.
-Amazon Alexa skill kit offers a detailed description of how to start your endeavour into creating an amazon Alexa radio skill.
+You can create your Alexa radio skill or Alexa podcast skill in less than 5 minutes nowadays.
+Amazon Alexa skill kit offers a detailed description of how to start your endeavor into creating an amazon Alexa radio skill.
 You can stream music by saying, “Alexa, play some jazz.”
-You can also add and remove your stations to match your personal taste.
-You can request a specific genre by saying, “Alexa, play jazz music.”
-And you can delete and add your amazon Alexa radio stations based on your personal taste.
+You can also add and remove your Alexa radio stations or episodes to match your personal taste.
+You can request a specific genre by saying, “Alexa, play jazz music.” or a specific podcast by saying, “Alexa, ask TED Talks to play the latest talk.”
+And you can delete and add your amazon Alexa radio stations or podcasts episodes based on your personal taste.

 The full guideline for creating an amazon alexa skill as a developer is founded on the Amazon website.
 The developer needs to go into detail and learn all the necessary details before starting to create the skill.
 Amazon also gives a list of pre-made skill (template) providers.
 These companies have created Amazon Alexa Skill templates for you to use.
 They are free, but if you want a custom Alexa skill, it may be more ideal to hire an agency.